 Teenagers visiting London will love the opportunity to buy something that their friends don't have back home.
 Head to Topshop on Oxford Street for some grand High Street fashion.
 It's the flagship store, and it's big enough to spend a few hours in.
 It's also near to Carnaby Street which is flanked by cool stores like Monki.

 At either end of Oxford Street, there are two large branches of Primark which sell cheap and stylish clothes, shoes and accessories.

 Join a Street Art Walking Tour

-Similar to clueQuest, The Escape Hunt is another "escape from the locked room" but with a Sherlock Holmes-style theme.
-There are 10 rooms with three different scenarios (so you can have competing teams trying the same task in different rooms).Continue to 5 of 16 below.
+Similar to clueQuest, Escape Hunt is another "escape from the locked room" experience but with a Sherlock Holmes-style theme.
+There are 10 rooms with three different scenarios (so you can have competing teams trying the same task in different rooms).

 Get Spooked at the London Dungeon

 If your teenagers don't mind a bit of spook and enjoy history, they'll love reliving the city's past at the London Dungeon.
 At this South Bank attraction, there are 19 different live shows, along with two thrill rides, that recreate historical events in clever (and sometimes macabre) ways.

 Sticking with the spooky theme, an evening walking tour centered around the gruesome tales of Jack the Ripper in Victorian London is another option for older kids.
 The walk follows the streets around the East End where the murders took place, and the tour guides don't hold back with the gory details.
 The original tour began in 1982 and retraces the killer's footsteps and those of the Victorian-era investigators who were attempting to solve the grisly murders.